By Rachel Lankester, Mutton Club Editor

 - Never go up the inside of a big vehicle that has stopped and is approaching a junction.
 If you can’t see the vehicle’s mirrors, the driver can’t see you.
 Better to hang back even if they are not indicating left.
 You never know when they may decide to turn left and across your path.

-So there are our top tips for getting on your bike.
+So there are my top tips for getting on your bike and staying safe.
 If you pay attention to safety, cycling is fantastic exercise and free transport wherever you want to go.
 Waterproof trousers and jacket allow you to get out on the road no matter the weather.
 Commuting by bike sets you up for the day, boosts energy and means you’ve exercised before you even send that first email.

 So get out on the open road and feel the wind in your hair!